G4l43r/lpthw-cn/ex7.rst

 Exercise 7: More Printing
 *************************

-We are now going to do a bunch of exercises where you just type code in and make them run.
-There won't be much talking since it's just more of the same.
+Now we are going to do a bunch of exercises where you just type code in and make it run.
+I won't be explaining much since it is just more of the same.
 The purpose is to build up your chops.
 See you in a few exercises, and *do not skip!*  Do not *paste!*